 "We don't just have a skeleton," said one of the nodosaur researchers involved.
 "We have a dinosaur as it would have been."

-You can’t even see its bones, yet scientists are hailing it as perhaps the best-preserved dinosaur specimen ever unearthed.
-That’s because, 110 million years later, those bones remain covered by the creature’s intact skin and armor.
+You can’t even see its bones, but scientists are hailing it as perhaps the best-preserved dinosaur specimen ever unearthed.
+That’s because those bones remain covered by intact skin and armor — 110 million years after the creature’s death.

 With the creature’s skin, armor, and even some of its guts intact, researchers are astounded at its nearly unprecedented level of preservation.

 “We don’t just have a skeleton,” Caleb Brown, a researcher at the Royal Tyrrell Museum, told National Geographic.
 “We have a dinosaur as it would have been.”

 When this dinosaur — a member of a newly discovered species called nodosaur — was alive, it was an enormous four-legged herbivore protected by a spiky, plated armor and weighed in at approximately 3,000 pounds.